Comparing Regis (RGS) & The Competition

 |-6.98%

-This table compares Regis and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Regis and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue